Infinnitor/gamists-platformer-2021/README.md

 Note only to have spaces between the sets of brackets as it wont work otherwise

 Lines that start with a "#" will be ignored

-# LevelBuild todo:

-- Create checkpoint tile
-    - Orange 2x2 that turns yellow when you hit it - setting it to your current checkpoint

-- New syntax for level.txt
-    - OLD: (pos) (size) (colour)
-    - NEW: (pos) (size) (type)

-types would include:
-    Ground
-    Checkpoint
-    Spike
-    Camera Collider / level edges

-# LevelTransition todo:

-- room starting position
-- multiple entrances and exits?